 Lone Spruce Farm and Hancock County 4-H

-Topics covered will be weather spotting and climate study, beneficial insects, weaving, baking, gardening, tree identification, animal husbandry and more.
-Packets will be delivered monthly and can be found at the Extension Office and the Lone Spruce Farmstand in Dedham, Maine.
+Topics covered will be weather spotting and climate study, beneficial insects, weaving, baking, gardening, tree identification, animal husbandry, and more.
+Packets can be found at the Extension Office and the Lone Spruce Farmstand in Dedham, Maine.
 Reserve yours now by filling the form out below.

 Share your Homesteading Experiences!

 The University of Maine is an EEO/AA employer and does not discriminate on the grounds of race, color, religion, sex, sexual orientation, transgender status, gender expression, national origin, citizenship status, age, disability, genetic information or veteran’s status in employment, education, and all other programs and activities.
 The following person has been designated to handle inquiries regarding non-discrimination policies: Director of Equal Opportunity, 101 North Stevens Hall, University of Maine, Orono, ME 04469-5754, 207.581.1226, TTY 711 (Maine Relay System).